 In January, Big Sur is generally around the same temperature as San Francisco.
 Daily temperatures in Big Sur average around 51°F (11°C), and San Francisco fluctuates around 50°F (10°C).

 In January, Big Sur usually receives less rain than San Francisco.
 Big Sur gets 2.3 inches (58 mm) of rain, while San Francisco receives 3.8 inches (96 mm) of rain each month for the winter.

 The spring brings many poeple to Big Sur as well as San Francisco.
 Additionally, the spring months attract visitors to San Francisco because of the beaches, the activities around the city, and the natural beauty.

 Big Sur is around the same temperature as San Francisco in the spring.
-The temperature in Big Sur is usually 56°F (13°C) in April, and San Francisco stays around 58°F (14°C).
+The daily temperature in Big Sur averages around 56°F (13°C) in April, and San Francisco fluctuates around 58°F (14°C).